universalvishwa/ansible-molecule-testing/README.md

         ```
     - Rule overrides for `.yamllint` and `.ansible-lint` can be included in the root path of the role.
 7. Continuous integration (CI) Molecule testing with GitHub Actions
     - Generally CI testing actions are set to trigger during *push* and *pull request* to the main branches.
     - A build strategy/matrix can be used to run Molecule test on multiple OS platforms.
+    - Add colour to Python and Ansible outputs with the following environment variables.
+        ```yaml
+        ...
+        env:
+            PY_COLORS: '1'                          # Molecule colors
+            ANSIBLE_FORCE_COLOR: '1'                # Ansible colors
+            MOLECULE_DISTRO: ${{ matrix.distro }}   # Switch OS platform of testing
+        ...
+        ```

 #### Follow up:
 - [Ansible lint for Github Actions](https://ansible-lint.readthedocs.io/en/latest/usage.html#ci-cd)